rdbende/Azure-ttk-theme/README.md

 ## New style elements
 Azure theme has a style for every ttk widget, but there are some new widget styles, such as an accent button, toggle switch, and toggle button.
 You can apply these with the style option

-If you need a conspicuous button, use accentbutton:
+If you need a marked button, use accentbutton:
 ```python
 button = ttk.Button(root, text='Accent button', style='Accentbutton')
 ```